-It is not secret that in relationships of both an intimate and platonic nature, it’s the small things that keep the boat afloat; it is the small things that make the biggest difference.
+It is not a secret that in relationships of both an intimate and platonic nature, it’s the small things that keep the boat afloat; it is the small gestures that mean a lot.
 It is that thank you, holding the door open or even remembering that you really enjoy the sweet from the local grocer that endears to someone in ways that make you smile.
 Big gestures of grandeur are nice and the effort is always appreciated, but it is the small things that have the most profound effect.

-That being said, here are 7 tips and thoughtful gesture to show that care:
+That being said, here are 7 tips and small, thoughtful gestures to show that you care:

 No, we are not talking about just sharing your lunch now.
 We are talking about the fact that if you go to the fridge to get something, asking if anybody else would like something at the same time is sweet and caring.
 Also, it is all good and well to have the last cookie out of the jar, but asking if someone present would like to share it with you, goes a very long way.
-These simple acts of kindness eliminates any possibility of you being thought of as selfish.
+These and other simple acts of kindness will help you connect with the people around you.

 Be it a friend or a lover, who doesn’t like silly notes that elicit a smile?
 Hiding a note written on a post-it in a book your friend is reading, just to say that you appreciate them in your life is an awesome way to let them know that you care.
-Drop a note inside your child’s lunch bag, they will roll their eyes and try to pretend they are embarrassed by it, but they will love you more for the thought.
+Drop a note inside your child’s lunch bag, they will roll their eyes and try to pretend they are embarrassed by it, but they will feel loved and appreciated by you.
 A simple smile can go a long way in brightening someone’s day, so don’t miss out on the opportunity.
 These simple messages can also be great for those who are sick or going through a hard time in their life.

 Waiting around for Valentine’s Day, birthdays and Christmas to get the people in your life gifts is clichéd and generic.
-Whilst days like Mother's Day or other holidays are important, it’s those gifts you give for no reason at random points that say you are really paying attention.
+While days like Mother's Day or other holidays are important, it’s those gifts you give for no reason at random points that say you are really paying attention.
 You heard your friend's under the weather?
 Grab them a classic sick day movie from the store.
-Passing a book store, then get a book for that friend who loves to read.
-You pass the chocolate isle, get a bar of chocolate for that friend who would devour the whole thing in one sitting.
-They make the most impact when it’s just because I am thinking of you.
+If you’re passing a book store, then get a book for that friend who loves to read.
+You pass the chocolate aisle, get a bar of chocolate for that friend who would devour the whole thing in one sitting.
+The small gestures to show you care make the most impact when it’s just because you’re thinking of them.